HXYfighter/HXYfighter.github.io/_pages/about.md

 I am a **3rd-year Ph.D. candidate** in the Department of Electronic Engineering **at Tsinghua University, Beijing**, advised by Prof. Hao Zhang.
 Prior to this, I received my Bachelor's degree also from Dept. EE, THU in 2022.

-*During January to July 2025, I am visiting at University of Cambridge, UK.
+\* During January to July 2025, I am visiting at University of Cambridge, UK.

 My research is mainly focused on **machine learning for drug discovery**, with the aim of making a greater contribution to humans' health and scientific discoveries through AI.
 I am also interested in cutting-edge AI topics including AI for healthcare, large language models, computer vision, and neuroscience.

-I have published papers at top-tier machine learning conferences including NeurIPS, ICML, ICLR, and served as a reviewer at these conferences.
+I have published papers at top-tier machine learning conferences including **NeurIPS, ICML, ICLR**, and served as a reviewer at these conferences.

 Now, I am open to job and internship opportunities and look forward to academic exchange and collaboration.